redecentralize/alternative-internet/README.md

 - [D.Tube](https://about.d.tube/) is the first crypto-decentralized video platform, built on top of the STEEM Blockchain and the IPFS peer-to-peer network."

+- [Funkwhale](https://funkwhale.audio/) is a community-driven project that lets you listen and share music and audio within a decentralised, open network.

 ## Messaging